 Spiro MoundsSpiro

 The mounds site, located seven miles outside of Spiro, Oklahoma, is the only prehistoric, Native American archaeological site in Oklahoma open to the public.
 The mounds are one of the most important Native American sites in the nation.
-The prehistoric Spiro people created a sophisticated culture which influenced the entire Southeast.
+The prehistoric Spiro people created a sophisticated culture that influenced the entire Southeast.
 Artifacts indicate an extensive trade network, a highly developed religious center, and a political system, which controlled the entire region.
+Visitors can explore nearly two miles of interpreted trails, including a half-mile nature trail.
+The center offers exhibits, and a historian is on-site to answer questions and lead tours.
+Schools and groups of 10 or more can request guided tours of the site by contacting the staff by phone or email at least prior to their visit.

 The Sherwin Miller Museum of Jewish ArtTulsa